kloverde/Win7WeatherGadgetRepairTool/README.md

-# Win7WeatherWidgetRepairTool
+# Win7WeatherGadgetRepairTool
-Fix the "Could not connect to service" error sometimes seen in the Windows 7 weather widget
+Fix the "Cannot connect to service" error often seen in the Windows 7 weather gadget